 Introduction

-You are invited to be in a research study about: the Impact of Support Structures (academic, individual, and social) in place for first-year Black Male Students Attending Predominantly White Institutions (PWIs).
-You were chosen as a possible participant because, you meet the criteria as a first-year Black male student attending a PWI in Northeastern Pennsylvania.
+You are invited to be in a research study about: The Impact of Support Structures (academic, individual, and social) in place for first-year Black Male Students Attending Predominantly White Institutions (PWIs).
+You were chosen as a possible participant because, you meet the criteria as a first-year Black male student attending a PWI in Northeastern Pennsylvania who is 18 years of age or older, or you serve in the capacity as a staff member or other administrator who has knowledge of available resources at your school and a working relationship with this student population.
 Please read this form.
 Ask any questions you may have before agreeing to take part in this study.

 This study is being conducted by Yerodin Lucas, a Ph.D. student at Marywood University.